7 Best Form Backend Services in 2026 [Compared]

 What it does well:

-createForminitProxy) and Nuxt.js (createForminitNuxtHandler) that keep API keys server-side. - File uploads.
+- File uploads.
 25 MB per submission, 50+ MIME types (PDF, DOCX, images, video, audio, archives).
 Direct download URLs in the dashboard.
+Included on the free plan.

 - Inbox-style dashboard.
-Star submissions, track status (open/in-progress/done/cancelled), add internal notes, filter by date/status/starred/unread, CSV export.
+Star submissions, track status (open/in-progress/done/cancelled), add internal notes, filter by date/status/starred/unread.

 - Attribution tracking.
 Auto-captures UTM parameters, ad click IDs (Google, Facebook, Microsoft, TikTok, X), referrer, and geolocation.
-No extra code needed — the SDK handles it.
+No extra code needed.

 2. Formspree